Our Lady of Vilnius Church: Description and condition

 The structure is an attached midblock yellow brick double-height Lombardo-Gothic church with Gothic Revival and Romanesque Revival details designed by Harry G. Wiseman.
 It was completed in 1910.
 The only exposed elevation, the Broome Street gable facade is symmetrical divided into an upper and lower section by a moulded limestone platband.
-The lower facade has a limestone water table/plint moulded with three centrally placed square-headed entrances with raised-and-fielded painted timber five-panel double-leaf doors (top panels glazed), all with pointed-arched limestone typanums above consisting of a moulded lintel and blank typanum with inset moulded terracotta panel (that to center is round, those to sides are almond shaped).
+The lower facade has a limestone water table/plint moulded with three centrally placed square-headed entrances with raised-and-fielded painted timber five-panel double-leaf doors (top panels glazed), all with pointed-arched limestone tympanums above consisting of a moulded lintel and blank tympanum with inset moulded terracotta panel (that to center is round, those to sides are almond shaped).
 Central entrance has detailed limestone gabled surround with single-rebated ornamented pilasters.
 To right, simple square-headed entrance interrupts plinth with descending steps accessing basement, notice board affixed above.
 Datestone above plinth to left corner inscribed "CHURCH / OF / OUR LADY OF VILNA / MDCCCX".
 Upper facade is divided into three sections with a continuous dentilled cornice rising with the central wide gable section that contains the circular stained-glass rose window with limestone moulded surround, flanked to both sides by the pilaster bases of two narrow towers with round-headed slit window above platband.
 Towers rise into copper domed upper belfry stages with rebated pointed arch-headed apertures to all sides.
 Copper-clad crosses surmount both towers and gable apex.

 The church was still standing in February 2011 but the iron clamps holding the limestone plinth had rusted in several sections and burst the masonry.
 The date stone appeared to have been crudely re-worked with cement applied to certain letters.
 A statue of an owl was precariously balanced at the base of the rose window, blocking one light.